-As advisors, they take a role as ambassadors for the Foundation, helping educate the public on the unique role the Foundation plays to help advance the science and research of policing.
+As advisors, they take a role as ambassadors for the Institute, helping educate the public on the unique role the Institute plays to help advance the science and research of policing.
 They support us by generously contributing their intellectual capital, volunteering their time, and in many cases, providing financial support.

 Their role is distinct, vital, and critical.
-They support and compliment the Board of Directors, executive management, and the Foundation as a whole while serving the public interest to help the policing profession best serve our citizenry.
+They support and compliment the Board of Directors, executive leadership, and the Institute as a whole while serving the public interest to help the policing profession best serve our citizenry.

 Prior to becoming the EVP – Finance & Strategy of International Rail Partners, LLC and President of MedAmerica Properties Inc. (OTC: MAMP), Mr. Bencivenga provided strategic and financial advice to businesses in real estate, music, gaming and solid waste management.
 He also served as a board member on numerous companies.
 Before that, he was a founding partner of a $5 billion hedge fund whose businesses including lending to and private equity investing in small to medium sized companies.
 He also spent three and a half years as Managing Director/Global Head of High Yield at Barclays Capital.
 During his tenure there, his team originated over 75 high yield, mezzanine and bridge loan transaction and acted as lead or joint lead on over twenty.
 In 1999, one of these transactions was awarded IFR’s European High Yield Deal of the Year, Euromoney Deal of theYear-and received a Highly Commended Award from Corporate Finance Magazine.